Kellerman81/go_media_downloader/README.md

 ## After first Start - Trakt Authorize

+- (This part is optional and only needed if you want to get private trakt lists)
 - Create a Application within Trakt: https://trakt.tv/oauth/applications
 - Write down ClientID and Secret
 - Put ClientID and Secret into the config.toml